AnDumu/MTest/README.md

 # MTest
-A C++ Visual Studio 2019 project, alternative to GTest with less than 800 lines and easy to setup, with less than 24hs of programming, catch function's registers, flags, parameters and return.
+A C++ Visual Studio 2019 project, alternative to GTest with less than 800 lines and easy to setup, with less than 24hs of programming, catch function's registers, flags, parameters and returns.

 ![Adding Functions and call](https://user-images.githubusercontent.com/79341269/135075313-a69b381c-2d7b-4bcb-994e-3722723be79b.png)